 TheraPAQ Refreezable and Microwavable Gel Pad

-Some women prefer heat to treat their aching body, while others like a little cooling.
+Some women prefer heat to treat their aching bodies, while others like a little cooling.
 With this gel pad, you’ll get the best of both worlds.

 You can heat it in the microwave for 30 seconds.
-You can also immerse the gel pad in boiled water for eight to 10 minutes — but remember to take the pot off the heat first before immersing the gel pad.
+You can also immerse the gel pad in boiled water for eight to 10 minutes — but remember to take the pot off the heat first before immersing the pad.
 Doing this will give you around 20 to 25 minutes of heat.

 You could also place the gel pad in the freezer for two hours.
 When it’s cold enough, wrap it in a towel and place it on the desired area.

 The pad is made out of non-toxic and leak-proof plastic.
 The material is highly durable, and it’s made to be frozen and heated multiple times a day.